Design history · Contemporary Japanese identity

 Rakuten global rebrand (2014) — magenta wordmark plus custom “R” mark, operating across the group’s dozen service brands.
 A rare example of a large-scale global rebrand driven from a Tokyo studio rather than from a Western holding consultancy.

 Tsutaya Daikanyama T-Site (2011) — identity, signage and architectural graphics for Culture Convenience Club’s flagship bookstore, designed with architects Klein Dytham.
-One of the most-visited contemporary retail environments in Tokyo; widely credited with reshaping the Japanese bookstore category.
+One of the most-visited contemporary retail environments in Tokyo; credited with reshaping the Japanese bookstore category.

 UNIQLO Soho New York flagship (2006) — retail interior design and environmental graphics coordinated with the 2006 rebrand.
 The store that introduced Uniqlo to the American market.